SuperFeed/SuperFeed/README.md

 The API is started with `run-api.js` and mirrors the AWS lambda functions.
 The API server listens at port 3005.

 You also need to run RethinkDB in another shell, or somewhere.
+Run this with `rethinkdb -d _db`

 ## Tech Stack
 * React